MCT-master/mct-master.github.io/_posts/2019-02-11-The-Pointilator.md

 </figure>

 ### Introduction
-During the first week of the audio-programming workshop, we were tasked with making an individual project incorporating some of the skills and tools learned as we progressed through the week.
+During the first week of the sound-programming workshop, we were tasked with making an individual project incorporating some of the skills and tools learned as we progressed through the week.
 Having had some experience with web technologies, [HTML, CSS and JavaScript](https://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript), I was quite confident, but not necessarily that sure of what I wanted to do.

 After experimenting a bit with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and how to achieve playback of audio samples, I went back to things I knew from before using the [HTML5 Canvas element](https://www.w3schools.com/html/html5_canvas.asp) to draw and log clicks on a digital surface.